 Along with AAPT, APS and NSF, ALPhA helped to create the 2009 Topical Conference on Advanced Laboratories.
 During the summer of 2010, ALPhA initiated the Advanced Laboratory Immersions, a way to learn a new upper division experiment well enough to teach it with confidence.
 We wrote about the planning in our December 2009 newsletter.
 The experience exceeded all expectations of both participants and mentors and NSF Funding is now in place to support several more years of summer immersions.
 Watch the ALPhA website for updates.

-This summer (2012) the same sponsors will bring you Beyond the First Year (BFY) - a conference on upper division laboratory instruction.
+This summer (2015) the same sponsors will bring you Beyond the First Year (BFY-II) - a conference on upper division laboratory instruction as well as ALPhA's Laboratory Immersions.
+(Printable Flyer Here)

 An active advanced laboratory listserv is maintained by the American Association of Physics Teachers (AAPT) .
 The service is free.
 You can subscribe,or just browse, at http://mail.aapt.org/read/login/.